-You should discuss any treatment with your physician to determine if it is right for you and to weigh the potential effectiveness or side effects.
+You should discuss any treatment with your physician to determine if it is right for you or your loved one and to weigh the potential effectiveness or side effects.

 Riluzole: Available in a pill form as Rilutek and in a liquid form as Tiglutik, this drug acts to slow the progression of ALS symptoms and prolong survival by inhibiting the release of the neurotransmitter glutamate.
 Neurotransmitters are molecules that nerve cells use to communicate, and excess levels of glutamate are thought to damage nerve cells in many instances in ALS.
 Learn more about Riluzole or Tiglutik and talk to your doctor about whether this is right for you.

 Radicava: Also known as Edaravone, there are two versions of this.
 Radicava IV is administered through a series of recurring intravenous infusions (meaning, into your veins through an IV), while Radicava ORS can be administered orally or through a feeding tube.
 This drug has been shown to slow the loss of physical function.
 Learn more about Radicava and talk to your doctor about whether this is right for you.

-Nuedexta: Available as a capsule, this drug treats psuedobulbar affect, which is the occurrence of unusual laughing or crying in people with ALS or other neurodegenerative diseases.
+Nuedexta: Available as a capsule, this drug treats pseudobulbar affect, which is the occurrence of unusual laughing or crying in people with ALS or other neurodegenerative diseases.
 Learn more about Nuedexta and talk to your doctor about whether this is appropriate for you.

 Dr. Richard Bedlack and more than 120 colleagues from 11 countries have created a website called ALSUntangled through which they have assessed the effectiveness and safety of dozens of supplements.
 Explore their findings by clicking here.